-If you want to increase people’s engagement in an activity they're already familiar with, it's best to appeal to their desires, emotions.
-In other words, operate within the social market.
+If you want to increase people’s engagement in an activity they're already familiar with, it's best to appeal to their desires and emotions.
+In other words, operate within the social market that Dan Ariely talked about.
 What does this mean for sales incentive reward programs?
 You should use a non-cash reward system.

 The Jeffrey experiment, as well as the Heyman and Ariely experiment, offers strong evidence that non-cash rewards are more cost-effective than cash.
 The Aberdeen Group estimates that cash rewards cost $0.12 per incremental dollar vs. $0.04 per incremental dollar for non-cash rewards.
-In other words, it's three times more costly to use cash rewards instead of non-cash!
+In other words, it's twice as costly to use cash rewards instead of non-cash!

 There's another problem with cash incentives that make them more costly in the long run.
 People start to expect them and anticipate them as part of their overall sales compensation.
 If the cash amount of the reward doesn't keep going up, they lose interest.
 By contrast, a rewards catalog can contain millions of non-cash options.
 There's always a new, tangible reward to drool over, so rewards don't become dull.
 Essentially, it costs more to motivate employees with cash than with non-cash rewards.

 Cash rewards seem like a widely-appealing and easy to dole out sales incentive reward.
 And people tend to say they prefer cash if you ask them how they want to be rewarded.
 But behavioral economics studies tell a different story.
 The emotions tied to non-cash rewards can overpower the simple usefulness of cash.
 With non-cash sales reward programs, not only are your rewards more attractive and motivating, but you end up investing less to get that better return.